lxd-manager/deploy/README.md

 ### Backup

 To get clean backups, run the `backup.sh` before a system snapshot to dump the database into the backup folder.

+A backup is restored via the `restore.sh` script, which accepts a filename of a backup as argument.
+Please make sure, that your database is empty before restoring, i.e. stopping the `api` container which automatically applies migrations.

 ### Usage